 halve the kernel size.

-You should also examine the options in the configuration file and disable the ones that you don't need.
+You could also examine the options in the configuration file and disable the ones that you don't need.
 Each option has a short comment describing it, which is normally sufficient to understand what the option does.
 Many options have a longer and more detailed description in the options(4) man page.
-While you are at it you should set correctly the options for local time on the CMOS clock.
-For example:

 Based on your kernel configuration file, either one of the standard configurations or your customised configuration, a new kernel must be built.

 These steps can either be performed manually, or using the